rolling-scopes-school/js-fe-course-en/tasks/online-zoo/online-zoo.md

 # Online-zoo

-Online-zoo is a platform that collects information about animals from various zoos with webcams.
+Online-zoo is a platform that contains information about animals from various zoos with webcams.
-It is assumed that the user can open a page with zoo resources, watch one of the animals, or make a donation that will be used to purchase food.
+It is assumed that a user can open the page with zoo resources, observe one of the animals, or make a donation that will be used to purchase food.
 As part of the task, we should make an adaptive layout and interactivity of the main page, and the page with donations.

 **[PetStory-online](https://www.figma.com/file/ypzT9idgAILaSRVRmDAJxn/online-zoo-3-weeks)**
 Link text: https://www.figma.com/file/ypzT9idgAILaSRVRmDAJxn/online-zoo-3-weeks